 4 | Sebastian Vettel | 57 |

 In terms of pole positions, there’s a clear winner.
 Lewis Hamilton is the first driver to reach triple-digit pole positions.
 He secured his 100th pole position at the Spanish Grand Prix in 2021.
-With less than 300 starts under his belt, it means Hamilton has taken pole position in more than one-third of the races he has entered.
 His nearest rival is Michael Schumacher, but with 68 pole positions, it doesn’t come close to the British driver’s total.

 Most pole positions (constructor)